Chr15w1986/Python_PP3/README.md

 ## INITIAL IDEA CONCEPT

 My initial idea for the project was to create a number guessing game to play against the computer or let the computer guess the users number.
-The upper number limit can be chosen by the user for difficulty.
+The upper number limit can be chosen by the user for personalised difficulty.
 #
 ## CONTENTS